 - Yard Waste

 Trash haulers operating within the City of Geneva are required to be licensed by the City.
-Following is a list of trash haulers licensed to conduct business in the City of Geneva.
-As part of their service, these trash haulers also provide a recycling service.
+The following is a list of trash haulers licensed to conduct business in the City of Geneva.
+As part of their service, trash haulers also provide a recycling service.

 Monthly Service Packages